tomohiro/mackerel-plugin-jitsi-videobridge/README.md

 Description
 --------------------------------------------------------------------------------

-The plugin to posts Jitsi Videobridge statistics as custom metrics to Makckerel.
+The plugin to posts Jitsi Videobridge statistics as custom metrics to Mackerel.

 Requirements